Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We were ending our day in Ó Mesón do Vento to catch the bus back to A Coruña and ultimately to Ferrol to start the Ferrol arm of the Camino Inglés the next day.

 I saw no grocery stores along the route, so you may need to rely on cafés and restaurants unless you have been carrying plenty of food since A Coruña.
 This will not be an issue as there are plenty along the way.
-There is a small market at the gas station in Mesón do Vento, but it is a long way from the albergue.
+There is a Coviran supermarket and a small market at the gas station in Mesón do Vento, but they are a long way from the albergues in Bruma.

 I have also placed accommodations and location of cafés along the route.